This article will document some of the most common reasons given by Muslims for Islam's veracity, and offers a short response to each one.

 There are many such passages in the Quran testifying that Muhammad was only sent with a warning, which corroborate the message of the above verses (Surah 2:118, 11:12, 22:49, 26:115, 38:70, 46:9, etc.).

-However, according to Muslims today, and the Hadith collections, Muhammad was like unto the second coming of Christ in regard to his miraculous ability - which makes all of the above verses pretty nonsensical.
+However, according to Muslims today, and the Hadith collections, Muhammad was prolific in his ability to perform miracles.

-We're left to wonder why people in the Quran were asking him for signs, when according to the above, he was prolifically performing signs - at least according to oral narrations gathered 200-300 years after he died.
+One is left to wonder why people in the Quran were asking Muhammad for signs, when according to the above, he was prolifically performing signs.
+The most straightforward answer is that these miracle accounts are pious fabrications, gathered two centuries after Muhammad died.

 Commenting on this development, Henry Heydt, in his book "A Comparison of World Religions", referring to the Persian historian Mirkhvand, says: